By Senior Podiatrist Michael Johnston

-Today we’re going to debunk a few ‘un-truths’ around Physiotherapy, particularly Physiotherapists, and shed a little light on what they go through to become the knowledgeable medical professionals they are!
+Today we’re going to debunk a few ‘un-truths’ around Physiotherapy, particularly the role of Physiotherapists.
+We’ll shed a little light on what they go through to become the knowledgeable medical professionals they are!

 What is Physiotherapy?
 Who are Physiotherapists?

-Put simply, Physiotherapy (Physical Therapy) is a branch of rehabilitative medicine, with a focus on helping patients recover, improve or maintain their physical abilities, delivering targeted treatment and relief of pain, disease and injuries, through physical means.
-Widely popular across the UK, Ireland and Australia, Physiotherapists are the specialists who work with patients in need of the aforementioned treatments.
-Patient treatments vary greatly, as causes of pain and symptoms can be a result of any number of reasons, such as; disease, age, sports or environmental factors.
+Put simply, Physiotherapy or Physical Therapy is a branch of rehabilitative medicine.
+The focus is on helping patients to recover, improve or maintain their physical abilities, delivering targeted treatment and relief of pain, disease and injuries, using physical means.
+As a widely popular healthcare treatment, Physiotherapists are the specialists who work with patients in need of the aforementioned treatments.
+Patient treatments vary greatly, as causes of pain and symptoms can be a result of any number of reasons, such as disease, age, sports or environmental factors.

-Contrary to popular belief, Physiotherapy is not an ‘alternative therapy’ – it is in fact a clinical health service that requires lengthy studies and training.
-Physiotherapists study medical science subjects such as anatomy, neuroscience and physiology, coupled with intense educational training for prevention, treatment and diagnoses of patients with physical problems.
+Contrary to popular belief, Physiotherapy is not an ‘alternative therapy’.
+In fact, it is a clinical health service that requires lengthy studies and training.
+Physiotherapists study medical science subjects such as anatomy, neuroscience and physiology, coupled with intense educational training for prevention, treatment and diagnosis of patients with physical problems.
 Like many other medical professionals, Physiotherapists often work in Hospitals.

 In many countries, like Australia, Physiotherapists are legally required to be qualified and registered.
-A proper graduation degree in physical therapy or health sciences is a minimum requirement to be a professional at Melbourne CBD clinics Flinders and Collins Streets.
+A proper graduate degree in physical therapy or health sciences is a minimum requirement to be a professional physiotherapist at our Melbourne clinics, on Flinders and Collins Streets.

 Qualified Physiotherapists are experts in the treatment and examination of people suffering from neuron, muscle or cardio related diseases, and preventing disease!

-You’ll find qualified and registered Physiotherapists at Clinics like Physiotherapy Melbourne CBD and Docklands Physiotherapists who specialise in treatments that will fast track you back to optimum health.
+Qualified and registered, our Physiotherapists at Pinnacle Health Group specialise in treatments that will fast track you back to optimum health.

-By employing their training and skills, Physiotherapists assess, diagnose and treat a wide range of physical ailments which are in turn linked to different systems in the body, including:
+By employing their training and skills, Physiotherapists assess, diagnose and treat a wide range of physical ailments.
+Given the interconnected nature of the body, your Physiotherapist may further diagnose deeper issues linked to different systems in the body, such as:

-- Musculoskeletal systems–Is an organ system that gives us the ability to move using our muscles and bones (muscular and skeletal systems).
-The musculoskeletal system gives us form, movement and stability.
-The musculoskeletal system includes our bones, muscles, cartilage, tendons, ligaments, joints, and other connective tissue.
+- Musculoskeletal systems – This organ system gives us the ability to move using our muscles and bones, or the muscular and skeletal systems.
+Composed of our bones, muscles, cartilage, tendons, ligaments, joints, and other connective tissue, the musculoskeletal system gives us form, movement and stability.

-- Neuromuscular systems – this is both nerves (incl. brain and spine) and muscles.
-Neuromuscular refers to neuromuscular junctions (where nerves and fibres connect), and neuromuscular transmissions (transference of information and impulses etc., from the nerve to the muscle).
+- Neuromuscular systems – This encompasses both the nervous system, including the brain and spine, and the muscles.
+Neuromuscular refers to neuromuscular junctions (where nerves and fibres connect), and neuromuscular transmissions (the transference of information and impulses from the nerve to the muscle).

-- Cardiovascular systems – this is the heart and circulatory systems.
+- Cardiovascular systems – This is the heart and circulatory systems.
 We all know how important the heart is!
-And our circulatory system carries vital nutrients and oxygen via blood vessels to body tissue, removing waste and carbon dioxide.
+Meanwhile, our circulatory system carries vital nutrients and oxygen to body tissue via the blood vessels, as well as removing waste and carbon dioxide.
 A healthy circulatory system is crucial to healthy body function.